SoundStorm: Discontinuation

 Nvidia decided the cost of including the SoundStorm SIP block on the dies of their chipsets was too high and was not included in nForce3 and beyond.

 Alternatives

 Other manufacturers have since produced standalone sound cards based on C-Media chips such as the CMI8788 which also provide Dolby Digital and DTS encoding features.
 These manufacturers include Turtle Beach and Auzentech.
 A software alternative is redocneXk, which provides real-time AC3 encoding comparable to SoundStorm or Creative's Audigy2 and later sound cards.
-However, early versions of these alternatives may still be lagging behind the SoundStorm in terms of reliability, ease of use, and CPU usage.

 In October 2013 AMD presented products with AMD TrueAudio.
 A block of DSPs to be used to offload calculations for 3D sound.